kaidez/kaidez.com/_drafts/2013-10-29-wordpress-require.md

 <script data-main="scripts/main" src="scripts/require.js"></script>
 {% endprism %}

-The info in the `data-main` attribute refers to a file called `main.js`, which contains the configurations.
+The info in the `data-main` attribute refers to a file called `main.js`which, in the context of my site, contains the configurations.
 The `.js` is purposely left off  because RequireJS *always* assume that the info referenced in this attribute is a JavaScript file.

 `require.js` refers to the file containing the core RequireJS code.